rnall0/buzzduo/README.md

 # buzzduo
-Collecting college football data from various sources for visualization and analysis.
+A mechanism for collecting and storing college football data from various sources for visualization and analysis.